-It's that wonderful time of year when bright red strawberries have made their return.
-They're soft, sweet, and bursting with flavor — they taste like summer.
+It's that wonderful time of year when bright-red strawberries have made their return.
+They're soft, sweet, and bursting with flavor.
+Our first taste of summer.

 Whether you plan to eat the whole carton out of hand (I can't blame you!), or you have a stack of recipes at the ready to put them to use, the real key to making those berries hold up is storing them properly.
 Do you know the right way to store strawberries?

 The best way to store strawberries depends on when you plan to use them.
 Remember, strawberries are a soft, delicate fruit and should be treated with care.
 The last thing you want is a basket of moldy berries soon after bringing them home.

 Wash strawberries only before eating them.
 This is important for two reasons.
 Strawberries are like sponges, so once wet, they soak up every bit of moisture, making them more likely to get mushy and spoil faster.
 Also, wet berries are more apt to get moldy.

 2. Leave the stems on as long as possible.

 Keeping the stems on until you're about to eat the strawberries will prolong their shelf life.